hideyukiinada/transfer-learning/label_image.md

 # 1. Loading the model
 During the retraining, a model is saved as a [protobuf](https://developers.google.com/protocol-buffers/docs/pythontutorial) file on the file system.
 In retrain.py, after the training is done, just before the model is saved, variables are replaced with constants using [tf.graph_util.convert_variables_to_constants](https://www.tensorflow.org/api_docs/python/tf/graph_util/convert_variables_to_constants) (_See. save_graph_to_file function in retrain.py_).
-This makes sense as during prediction, you don't update weights anymore so they don't have to be variables.
+This makes sense as during prediction, you don't update weights any more so they don't have to be variables.

 Reading the binary protobuf file is a four-step process.